leah-choco/leah-choco/README.md

-- 👋 Hi, I’m @leah-choco, a certified MERN developer.
+* I’m @leah-choco, a certified MERN developer.
-- I'm a wife and mom to 3 kids.
+* I'm a wife and mom to 3 kids.
-- 🌱 I’m currently learning React.
+* I’m currently learning Apollo/GraphQL.

 <!---